Isaac Bitton: 1990s

 In 1991, Bitton made headlines when he was hit by rocks and bottles, during the Crown Heights Riot.
 Due to the rioting, Bitton called a cab to take him and his son to his house.
 The driver refused to take them all the way to their house, letting them off one block away.
 Police were stationed at each end of the street.
 They informed Bitton it was safe to continue, and no police accompanied them.
 However, within a block, they were attacked by an angry mob of Caribbean American, West Indian, and African American rioters.
 The Bittons were removed from the scene by local residents and reporters, including Peter Noel, a West Indian journalist for the Village Voice.

 Bitton suffered a torn rotator cuff and required 10 stitches to his head.
 His son was struck by bottles and bricks, and suffered hearing loss and psychological damage.
 Riot police saw the attack but failed to respond, choosing instead to radio for reinforcements.
 This was due to their instructions to remain in fixed positions during the early stages of the rioting.
 The police reinforcements were also met by an attack of rocks and bottles from the rioters, but none of the rioters were arrested.
 Subsequently, Bitton sued and was awarded $200,000 by New York City.

-2000s

-Bitton was the subject of news stories and blogs when he challenged the kosher status of a restaurant he was supervising for the Jewish agency, the Orthodox Union (OU).
-He made allegations that the chef was intentionally making food unkosher, but the OU disagreed with his assessment.
-Bitton believed he had an obligation to report a cover-up to Jewish consumers.
-He quit the position, posted his views on his blog, and distributed emails about his account of the debate.